wasmCloud/wasmCloud/washboard-ui/CONTRIBUTING.md

 ### Contribute code

 1. Start the wasmCloud host using the `wash` CLI.
 Read more about it [here](#start-the-wasmcloud-host-using-wash-cli).
-   1. Ensure the Nats service is running with the websocket listener enabled.
+   1. Ensure the NATS service is running with the websocket listener enabled.
 2. Start a local frontend development server.
 Read more about it [here](#start-a-local-ui-development-server).
 3. Make changes to the UI.
 4. Commit your changes.